mayaanne/foundations/sprint-5/js-minesweeper.md

 Tip: if you're not sure if the board object you're creating is correct, open your browser's developer tools and type board.
 In Chrome at least, this will show the object's structure and you can expand the cells array to see its contents.

 In bootcamp you're going to need to access objects and arrays like this all the time!
 Getting familiar with them is crucial.
-Be sure that you understand the following before going onto the next assignment:
+Be sure that you understand the following before going onto the next part:

 - cells is an object property.